GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/solutions.md

     SELECT PG_CREATE_LOGICAL_REPLICATION_SLOT('slot_disney', 'pgoutput');
     ```

-- **Public IP Allowlisting:** In case any other location is chosen, this is the approach
+- **Public IP Allowlisting:** In case any other location is chosen, you need to open up the firewall

   ```shell
   gcloud compute firewall-rules create allow-datastream-us-central1 \